MicrosoftDocs/azure-reference-other/stream-analytics-docs/isfirst-azure-stream-analytics.md

 ms.author: mamccrea
 ---
 # ISFIRST (Azure Stream Analytics)

-Returns 1 if the event is the first event within a given duration, or 0 otherwise.
+Returns 1 if the event is the first event within a given fixed interval, or 0 otherwise.
+The intervals are aligned the same way as tumbling windows (see [Tumbling Window](tumbling-window-azure-stream-analytics.md)).
 ISFIRST is not affected by predicates in WHERE clause, join conditions in JOIN clause, or grouping expressions in GROUP BY clause of the current query.
+).

  ## Syntax